Pleural Mesothelioma

 Stage 4

 Pleural mesothelioma patients have an average life expectancy of 18 months after diagnosis.
 However, this is just an average.
-Many patients go on to live far longer and with a better quality of life thanks to the right treatment and support.
+Many patients go on to live far longer and with a better quality of life with the right treatment and support.

 Time After DiagnosisSurvival Rate